-Besides many attractive attractions such as Ninh Kieu Wharf, Cai Rang Floating Market, Tay Do Night Market… coming to Can Tho still has many interesting eco-tourism areas and historical relics that have gone through many ups and downs.
-Among them, Can Tho Grand Prison (Vietnamese: Khám Lớn Cần Thơ) is one of the famous attractions that attracts a large number of those who love and learn about the nation’s history.
+Besides many attractive attractions such as Ninh Kieu Wharf, Cai Rang Floating Market, Tay Do Night Marketcoming to Can Tho still has many interesting eco-tourism areas and historical relics that have gone through many ups and downs.
+Among them, Can Tho Grand Prison (Vietnamese: Khám Lớn Cần Thơ) is a famous attraction that draws many who love and study the nation’s history.

-As the largest prison in the Mekong Delta Region during the French colonial period, Can Tho Grand Prison was once a fear that made anyone who heard its name shudder.
-Not only is it a prison to hold prisoners, this place is also a hellish place that witnessed many barbaric crimes committed by the French colonialists to extinguish the courageous and indomitable will of Vietnamese revolutionary soldiers.
+As the largest prison in the Mekong Delta Region during the French colonial period, Can Tho Grand Prison was a source of fear, making anyone who heard its name shudder.
+Not only is it a prison to hold prisoners, but this place is also a hellish place that witnessed many barbaric crimes committed by the French colonialists to extinguish the courageous and indomitable will of Vietnamese revolutionary soldiers.

 General information about Can Tho Grand Prison

-The Grand Prison is located at No. 8, Ngo Gia Tu Street, Tan An Ward, Ninh Kieu District, Can Tho City.
-It was built by the French colonialists in the years 1878-1886 as a governing tool of the colonial government at that time.
+The Grand Prison is located at No. 8, Ngo Gia Tu Street, Ninh Kieu Ward, Can Tho City.
+It was built by the French colonialists in the years 1878-1886 as a tool of the colonial government.
 Existing for more than a hundred years, this place is evidence of the crimes of colonialists and imperialists as well as an eloquent testament to the indomitable spirit of the Vietnamese people.

-It is called Grand Prison because it is the largest prison on the mainland in Mekong Delta region, focusing on detaining patriotic prisoners who have received serious sentences, pose a danger to the ruling regime, or often commit serious crimes.
-During the American puppet period, the name was changed to “Reeducation Center”, after the day of peace, people still used to call it “Can Tho Grand Prison”.
+It is called Grand Prison because it is the largest prison on the mainland in the Mekong Delta region, focusing on detaining patriotic prisoners who have received serious sentences, pose a danger to the ruling regime, or often commit serious crimes.
+During the American puppet period, the name was changed to “Reeducation Center”.
+After the day of peace, people still called it “Can Tho Grand Prison”.

-After the day of national unification, the large examination area was retained into the Hau Giang – Can Tho historical relic museum, many items were preserved and restored.
-The gallery also preserves many artifacts and images for visitors such as pillowcases, sweaters, handkerchiefs, jewelry… that female prisoners brought or made while in detention.
+After the day of national unification, the large examination area was incorporated into the Hau Giang-Can Tho historical relic museum, and many items were preserved and restored.
+The gallery also preserves many artifacts and images for visitors, such as pillowcases, sweaters, handkerchiefs, jewelry… that female prisoners brought or made while in detention.

 Unique architecture built separately

-Looking from the front the main gate is arch-shaped, on the left side of the gate is the on-duty supervisor’s house, on the right is the office and residence of the head supervisor.
-The Grand Prison is surrounded by a wall from 3.6m to 5m high, covered with pieces of bottles and barbed wire.
+From the front, the main gate is arched.
+On the left side of the gate is the on-duty supervisor’s house, on the right is the office and residence of the head supervisor.
+The Grand Prison is surrounded by a wall 3.6m to 5m high, covered with bottles and barbed wire.

 At each corner of the wall is a 6m high watchtower with guards and floodlights at night to control prisoners.
 Inside the large prison, there are 21 collective cells and many solitary confinement cells.